1. Is there any legislation relating to working from home in your country?

 There is no statutory requirement.

-Whether an injury or illness suffered while working from home is a work-related injury or an occupational illness is subject to the decision of the competent labour authority in accordance with the law.
+Whether an injury or illness suffered while working from home constitutes a work-related injury or an occupational illness is subject to the decision of the competent labour authority in accordance with the law.

 No.